chilammps/Ovito/doc/python/introduction/running.rst

 .. note::

-	With the current program version it is not possible to run OVITO scripts with a standard Python interpreter (usually named :program:`python`).
-OVITO scripts must be executed with OVITO's built-in interpreter.
+	It is not possible to run scripts written for OVITO with a standard Python interpreter (usually named :program:`python`).
+	They must always be executed with the launcher :program:`ovitos`.
+The Python interpreter shipping with OVITO includes only the standard Python modules and `NumPy <http://www.numpy.org/>`_, a popular package for working with numeric data.

-	If you want to use a third-party Python package in your OVITO scripts, you can install it in OVITO's built-in interpreter as usual
+	If you want to use other third-party Python packages in your OVITO scripts, it might be possible to install them in the built-in interpreter using the normal *setuptools* mechanism.
-	(Use :program:`ovitos` instead of :program:`python` to run the package install script).
+	(Use :program:`ovitos` instead of :program:`python` to run the *setup.py* installation script).

+	Installing Python extension that include native code (e.g. `Scipy <http:://www.scipy.org>`_) in the interpreter that ships with OVITO is currently not possible.
+	In this case it is recommended to build OVITO from source.
+OVITO will then make use of the system's standard Python interpreter.
+	All modules that are available in the standard Python interpreter will also be accessible within OVITO.
+(Note that you still need to execute OVITO scripts with the :program:`ovitos` launcher.)
+How to build OVITO from source is explained `on this page <http://www.ovito.org/manual/development.html>`_.